citp/privacy-policy-historical/e/ea/eas/easycar.com.md

-> *The following text is extracted and transformed from the easycar.com privacy policy that was archived on 2006-12-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061221121731id_/http%3A//www.easycar.com/nossl/Privacy.aspx/EN) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the easycar.com privacy policy that was archived on 2007-04-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070408075937id_/http%3A//www.easycar.com/nossl/Privacy.aspx/EN) for the most accurate reproduction.*

 # Privacy

 |  | Privacy
 ---
-easyCar has created this privacy statement in order to demonstrate our firm commitment to privacy.
-The following discloses our information gathering and dissemination practices for the website www.easyCar.com.
+We have created this privacy statement in order to demonstrate our firm commitment to privacy.
+The following discloses our information gathering and dissemination practices for this website.
 IP Address
 We use your IP address to help diagnose problems with our server, and to administer our Web site.
 Your IP address is also used to help identify you and to gather broad demographic information.
 Registration